lizadaly/utopia-novels/books/arqtiq/book.md

 I look prayerfully to him and say, regretfully, “But you don’t believe Jesus is coming back.”

-“Yes, I do,” he replies. _Then_ is He coming.
+“Yes, I do,” he replies. "_Then_ is He coming.
 For this is He waiting.
 Peace on earth, among the churches.
 Upon the cross His arms were spread.
 To reach around the earth, to join all churches in peace, which is